tuahinde/csc-user-guide/docs/cloud/epouta_remote_desktop/introduction.md

 ePouta Remote Desktop is a new ePouta cloud service that allows access to [ePouta cloud](https://research.csc.fi/web/research/epouta){:target="_blank"}
-directly from internet.
+directly from Internet.
 Previously, the accessibility has required a MPLS connection between ePouta tenant and the host institute local network.
-With ePouta Remote Desktop you can connect to a virtual machine and use remotely all the ePouta resources, including access right management and secure computing environment. ePouta Remote Desktop even functions as a gateway to the Sensitive Data Archive.
+With ePouta Remote Desktop you can connect to a virtual machine and use remotely all the ePouta resources, including access rights management and secure computing environment. ePouta Remote Desktop even functions as a gateway to the Sensitive Data Archive.